Santa Fe Regional Airport: Period without airlines

 From December 11, 2007 until June 11, 2009, Santa Fe had no scheduled passenger airline service.
 In June 2007, the airport was upgraded to Class 1 status to allow regional jet flights.
 The city's government and interested airlines entered negotiations to split the cost of upgrades.
 In July 2007, Delta Air Lines announced new regional jet flights would commence in December 2007 between Santa Fe and Los Angeles International Airport (LAX) and Salt Lake City International Airport.
 American Eagle announced the introduction of regional jet flights to Dallas/Fort Worth International Airport and LAX beginning in December 2007 as well.
 However, all scheduled services were suspended indefinitely pending federal approval of an environmental assessment.
 Delta and American then removed flights to Santa Fe from their schedules, and it was unknown at that time if and when flights would begin.

 The completion of the environmental impact statement was announced on February 26, 2009, but neither Delta or American Airlines immediately announced any resumption of their intentions to serve the facility, citing changed economic conditions.

 Resumption of airline service

 American Eagle

 On March 12, 2009 the City of Santa Fe announced that American Eagle, the regional affiliate of American Airlines, would begin one daily flight to Dallas/Fort Worth International Airport (DFW) on June 11, 2009.
-On the same day service began, American Eagle also announced additional service to Los Angeles International Airport (LAX) beginning November 19, 2009 with one daily flight.
+On the day service began, American Eagle announced additional service to Los Angeles International Airport (LAX) beginning November 19, 2009 with one daily flight.
 These American Eagle flights to DFW and LAX were operated with Embraer ERJ-140 and ERJ-145 regional jet aircraft.
 By the spring of 2010, two additional flights to DFW were added followed with a fourth flight by the summer of 2011.